Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Hotel Belvedere

-When the kind people from the Jungfrau Region Tourism told us that Haslital is an amazing Swiss mountain destination for families, we were intrigued and curious to see what we’d find there.
+When Jungfrau Region Tourism suggested that Haslital is a great mountain destination for families, we were curious to see how it compared to the better-known places nearby.

 Meiringen - Hasliberg ski area is one of the most family friendly ski places in Switzerland